 In compliance with regulatory requirements and in line with the Bank's banking book management strategies, the procedures for managing the late-collection operational phase were rationalised, with initiatives focused on defining paths capable of optimising the non-performing stock and, at the same time, reducing average processing times.
-The year under review saw further refinement of customer segmentation processes in the delinquency management phase aimed at prioritising processing queues remember of obstance segmentation processes in the compacting management price times the protocomy queues and modulating corrective actions according to the characteristics of the case under management.
+The year under review saw further refinement of customer segmentation processes in the delinquency management phase aimed at prioritising processing queues and modulating corrective actions according to the characteristics of the case under management.
 This approach has allowed greater control of asset quality by reducing exposure to counterparties with behavioural profiles compatible with a potential deterioration, and by strengthening the relationship with the most virtuous clients.

 With a view to optimising the management strategies of the Bank's banking book, the decision was made to include all cases with an unfrozen moratorium in the recovery strategies classified as "High Risk" for private customers, in order to favour timely contact with the customer and the search for a solution to the late payment of instalments or to amounts to be recovered.
+It should also be noted that in 2023 a project to reorganise the CRO Macro Function was undertaken.
+The project will continue in 2024 and will be completed by 2024.

-nagement, measuring and control system
+2.2 Management, measuring and control systems